asyaharoyan/inspira/README.md

 ![Debug 4](/src/assets/readme_images/debug-profile-pic3.png)

+The profile picture is not updating on the right corner if I don't refresh the page -

 ## Bugs Unresolved

 Can not let the picture to be the same in post edit form - It forces the user to choose a picture as it removes the old one.